c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 | Bit  0    | Joystick Up: 0 = Active         |
 +-----------+---------------------------------+

-Important: 0 means it is on, and 1 is off.
-If you want check if the Joystick 2 button is pressed, the code is:
+Important: 0 means it is On, and 1 is Off.
+If you want check if the Joystick #2 button is pressed, the code is:

 .. code:: asm